bhumika25bce10365-tech/digital-literacy-project/task-5-cybercrime/Casestudy.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------
 # Case Study: Cyberbullying
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------

-Cyberbullying is when someone is targeted or harassed using online platforms like Instagram, WhatsApp, or other social media apps.
+Cyberbullying is a type of online harassment where a person is targeted using social media, messaging apps, or other digital platforms.
+It can include sending

-It can include things like posting rude comments, spreading rumours, or sharing someone’s photos without asking them.

-For example, a student might post something online and a few people start making fun of it in the comments.

-After that, more people join in and it kind of turns into regular trolling.

-Sometimes fake accounts are also used just to send messages or tease that person again and again.
-This can keep going for quite some time.
+hurtful messages, spreading rumors, sharing private information, or making fun of someone publicly.

+A common way this happens is step-by-step.
+First, someone may start by posting a joke or comment about a person.
+Then others join in and it slowly turns into

+repeated negative messages or memes.
+In some cases, fake accounts are created to anonymously target the victim.
+The content may get shared multiple times, making it

+difficult to control.
+Over time, the situation becomes more serious and continuous.

-Usually, teenagers and college students are more likely to face this because they are active on social media most of the time.
+Usually, students and teenagers are the most common targets because they are very active on social media.
+Sometimes even small misunderstandings or personal

-Also, people who don’t respond back or are a bit quiet are often easier targets.

-The effects are not small.
-The person can feel stressed, lose confidence, and may even stop using social media or talking to others.

-It can also affect their studies in some cases.
+conflicts can lead to this kind of behavior.

+The consequences of cyberbullying can be serious.
+It can affect a person’s mental health, causing stress, anxiety, or loss of confidence.
+In extreme cases, it can

+also affect academic performance and social life.
+Since it happens online, it can continue anytime and reach a larger audience.

+This shows that cyberbullying is not just a small issue but something that needs to be taken seriously and handled responsibly.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------